stackbuilders/assertive-ts/README.md

 A type-safe fluent assertion library written in TypeScript and inspired by [Jest](https://jestjs.io/docs/expect) assertions and the popular [AssertJ](https://assertj.github.io/doc/).

-This library is designed to work in the browser and in Node.js.
+This library is designed to work in Node.js.
 It ships with a rich set of expressive and flexible matchers that allows chaining multiple assertions.
 Assertive.ts is framework agnostic and should be used with a test framework such as [Jest](/docs/jest-tutorial.md), [Mocha](/docs/mocha-tutorial.md), or Ava.

 **🚨 BREAKING CHANGES:** Since v2, the `@stackbuilders/assertive-ts` package has been renamed to `@assertive-ts/core` so we can group other packages, such as plugins, into the same namespace.
 Check the [packages](#packages) section for more info.